Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 The Monteverde Cloud Forest park was established in 1972 and protects over 4,000 hectares that are home to over 100 species of mammals, 400 birds and 500 orchids.

 New to Monteverde?
-Check out this compact Monteverde travel guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Monteverde!
+Our compact Monteverde travel guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Monteverde!

 Inside Monteverde Cloud Forest